AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/README.md

 ## Repository structure

 - [Dip_test/](Dip_test/): Contains the R script for conducting the dip test to identify bimodal expression.
-- [Sex_bias/](Sex_bias/): Contains the R script for analyzing sex-biased gene expression.
+- [Sex_bias/](Sex_bias/): Contains the R script for analyzing sex-biased, age-biased, and BMI-biased gene expression.
-- [Confounders/](Confounders/): Contains the R script for measuring the correlation between gene expression levels and confounding variables.
+- [Confounders/](Confounders/): Contains the R script for correcting TPM levels for the effects of confounders.
-- [Binary_encoding/](Binary_encoding/): Contains the R script for binary encoding of gene expression states (on/off).

 The README files within each directory detail the demo and instructions for use for each code.